 Introduces students to the basics of policy and program evaluation using rational model.
 Needs analysis, performance evaluation, data collection methods and analysis, discounting valuation problems.
 Course Information: Previously listed as UPA 306.
-Prerequisite(s): Grade of C or better in ECON 120; and junior standing or above; or consent of the instructor.
+Prerequisite(s): Grade of C or better in US 240; or Grade of B or better in ECON 120; and junior standing or above; or consent of the instructor.